 What’s that?
 Did you just say that you haven’t had either of your parents do a DNA test?
-The benefits of doing so are huge – you can use either of the links below to get tests for your parents with either Ancestry DNA or Family Tree DNA.
-I’ll get a very tiny commission at no extra cost to you, so thank you!
+The benefits of doing so are huge, if you can manage to do it.

 I wrote a whole post about phasing here.